segevido/sshse/docs/commands/creds.md

 ```

 Creates a new, empty credential store.
 The default mode derives the encryption
+key from the SSH private key at `~/.ssh/id_rsa` (override with `--ssh-key`),
+using HKDF-SHA256.

-key from a user-supplied passphrase using Argon2id with memory-hard defaults.
+- `--mode passphrase` switches to Argon2id derivation from a user-supplied

-- `--mode ssh-key` reads an SSH private key file and derives the master key via
-  HKDF-SHA256.
-Provide the key path with `--ssh-key` (prompts if omitted).
+  passphrase.
+Provide the secret with `--passphrase` (prompts if omitted).
 - `--path` overrides the default location (`<user-data>/sshse/credentials.json`).
 - `--force` allows overwriting an existing store; otherwise initialization fails
   to protect prior data.